banksiaglobal/femtech-reminder/README.md

 ## Thanks

 **We thank InterSystems for an opportunity to work on important present-day female issues.
-We hope that our bot-reminder open-source project will help our colleagues to innovate and solve complex healthcare issues to help women to feel good and stay healthy.
+We hope that our bot-reminder open-source project will help our colleagues to innovate and solve complex healthcare issues to help women to feel good and stay healthy**
-**